maldun/Python-HPC/source/Python.rst

 -----------------------------
 Python is a high level interpreted object oriented (OO) language.
 It's main field of application is in web design and scripting.

+It was invented by Guido VanRossum in the end of the 80's and the begin of the 90's [#]_.
+The name was derived of the *Monty Python's Flying Curcus* show.

 In the last five years there was a huge development of mathematical tools and libraries for Python.
 Actually it seems that there is no particular reason for